-If the thematic map works, then you moves on to the next phase.
-However, if the map does not fit the data set, you need to return to further reviewing and refining of your coding until you have devised a satisfactory thematic map.
-In so doing, it is possible that you will identify potential new themes, and you will need to start coding for these as well, if they are of interest and relevent.
+If the thematic map works, then you move on to the next phase.
+However, if the map does not fit the data set, you need to return to further reviewing and refining your coding until you have devised a thematic map that you are satisfied with.
+In so doing, it is possible that you will identify potential new themes, and you might need to start coding for these as well, if you are interested in them.
 However, a word of warning: as coding data and generating themes could go on ad infinitum, it is important not to get over-enthusiastic with endless re-coding.
 It is impossible to provide clear guidelines on when to stop, but when your refinements are not adding anything substantial, stop!
-If the process of recoding is only fine-tuning and making more nuanced a coding frame that already works - ie, it fits the data well - recognize this and stop.
-Consider it as similar to editing written work - you could endlessly edit your sentences and paragraphs, but after a few editing turns, any further work is usually unnecessary refinement - similar to rearranging the hundreds and thousands on an already nicely decorated cake.
+If the process of recoding is only fine-tuning and making more nuanced a coding frame that already works - i.e., it fits the data well - recognise this and stop.
+Consider it like editing written work - you could endlessly edit your sentences and paragraphs, but after a few editing turns, any further work is usually unnecessary refinement - like rearranging the hundreds and thousands on an already nicely decorated cake.